 |Game 2: Constance stern rakes Fox which catches fire.|

 At a point where Fox had her nose in the wind, she was stern raked and caught fire.
-In some considerable trouble, she continued to take damage but with the help of the personalities aboard, passed her morale check to struggle on and watch the fortunes of her smug enemy change.
+In some considerable trouble, she continued to take damage but with the help of the personalities aboard, passed her morale check to struggle on and watch the fortunes of her smug enemy, change dramatically.
 Her crew even put the fire out!

 |Game 2: Whoops!
 The two Commonwealth vessels collide as the wind changes direction.|

-The wind moved from NNE to N and as Verity attempted to avoid being caught in irons she collided bow to bow with Constance.
-The damage to the smaller sloop was terminal and her crew abandoned ship leaving her floating in between the two larger ketches.
+The wind moved from NNE to N and as Verity attempted to avoid being caught in irons, she collided bow to bow with Constance.
+The damage to the smaller sloop was terminal and her crew abandoned ship leaving her barely afloat in between the two larger ketches.
 Despite several failed attempts to board by the Royalists and some ineffectual gunfire from both sides, the battle ended with each badly damaged but still afloat.
 The game was judged a draw.

-Some amendedment created to deal with the small shi situation.
+Some amendments and clarification created to deal with the small ship situation:

-Apart from raking shots, each ship only fired using a single signature die.
-The normal mechanic for assessing catastrophic hit damage could not be used therefore.
+Apart from raking shots, each ship only fired using a single signature die therefore, the normal mechanic for assessing catastrophic hit damage could not be used.
 Each time a broadside was fired a d8 was thrown with the firing die.
-On a score of 8 a catastrophic hit was caused and the normal table consulted.
-This only happend once in the game when Constance stern raked Fox and she caught fire,
+On a score of 8, a catastrophic hit was caused and the normal table consulted.
+This only happened once in the game when Constance stern raked Fox and she caught fire,

 Small ships at medium/long range.